Video Streaming Thinking: VideoLLMs Can Watch and Think Simultaneously: Experiment

 \subsubsection{Ablation on Base Model Size.}

-Table \ref{tab:abla_model_size} examines the impact of the base model capacity.
+\cref{tab:abla_model_size} examines the impact of the base model capacity.
+Note that the base Qwen rows here are evaluated under the VST streaming inference pipeline (zero-shot), and thus differ from the native offline base in \cref{tab:comparison}; this isolates the contribution of training from that of the inference protocol.
 We apply our two-stage training recipe (VST-SFT and VST-RL) to the Qwen2.5-VL-Instruct models at 3B, 7B, and 32B scales.
-Evaluated under identical inference configurations, the Video Stream Think paradigm yields consistent improvements across all online and offline benchmarks regardless of the model size.
-For instance, on StreamingBench Realtime, VST achieves absolute accuracy gains of +7.7\%, +7.8\%, and +9.2\% over the 3B, 7B, and 32B base models, respectively.
+The Video Streaming Thinking paradigm yields consistent improvements across all online and offline benchmarks regardless of the model size.
+For instance, on StreamingBench, VST achieves absolute accuracy gains of +7.7\%, +7.8\%, and +9.2\% over the 3B, 7B, and 32B base models, respectively.
 Similar consistent enhancements are observed on complex tasks like VideoHolmes (+5.4\%, +9.0\%, and +5.0\%).
 These results demonstrate that our proposed method is highly parameter-scalable.